-- Add reorder levels for each product, which can differ by warehouse.
+Add reorder levels for each product, which can differ by location.
 If a product falls below the reorder level, the product will be added to the reorder report

 When sending suppliers a purchase order:

-- You can only create a purchase order when you have only 1 warehouse selected.
-If you have set it to "All Warehouse" then this feature is blocked.
+You can only create a purchase order when you have only 1 location selected.
+If you have set it to "All Locations" then this feature is blocked.

 Report column definitions